Glue ear – what you need to know

 • become easily distracted when people are talking

 These signs can often be mistaken for poor behaviour.
 As a result, many children with glue ear are misunderstood or labelled as ‘difficult’ or ‘naughty’.
-Glue ear can cause temporary hearing problem, and a prolonged period of time with reduced hearing can affect the way in which a child’s speech develops.
+Glue ear can cause temporary hearing loss, and a prolonged period of time with reduced hearing can affect the way in which a child’s speech develops.
 For example, parts of words may not be pronounced clearly.
-However, evidence suggests that children catch up from any speech and language delay once they have recovered from glue ear.
+However, evidence suggests that children catch up from any language or speech delay once they have recovered from glue ear.

-It is also known that up to 80% of learning comes from incidental learning when children absorb sounds and other everyday input from their surroundings.
+It is also known that up to 80% of learning comes from incidental learning when children absorb sound waves and other everyday input from their surroundings.
 Children with glue ear may thus fall behind at school and become disruptive if they don’t have extra support.
 It is crucial therefore for parents to be aware if their child is experiencing any impact from glue ear.
 Blog- Is my child hearing me?
+Its important to get glue ear diagnosed by an audiologist to make sure there are no other underlying issues in the inner ear or outer ear.

-A GP will examine your child’s ears and should be able to tell if they have glue ear.
-They may describe your child’s ear or ears as being ‘congested’.
-Your GP will often recommend pain relief if your child is complaining of painful ears.
-Antibiotics are not recommended for glue ear or for normal childhood ear infections, so your GP will only prescribe these if there are signs of a more serious condition.
+A GP will examine your child’s ears and should be able to tell if they have glue ear (otitis media with effusion) They may describe your child’s ear or ears as being ‘congested’.
+Your GP will often recommend pain relief if your child is complaining of ear pain.
+Antibiotics are not recommended for treating glue ear or for normal childhood ear infections, so your GP will only prescribe these if there are signs of a more serious condition.

 If glue ear is found, for many children , there will be a period of ‘watchful waiting’ to see if it clears up by itself.
 This usually means a repeat hearing test after 3 months.
 If it doesn’t clear up or there are also concerns regarding a child’s tonsils, adenoids, speech and language development or other medical/developmental concerns, a referral to an Ear Nose and Throat (ENT) doctor is usually made.